Tanz0rz/haxe-fmod/docs/coverage.md

 487 FMOD functions are reached.

 The same table powers the browser extension that adds a Haxe tab to the [fmod.com API reference](https://www.fmod.com/docs/2.03/api/welcome.html).
+In the HTML5 column, "compile error" marks a call a js build refuses unless the project sets `-D haxefmod_html5_allow_unsupported`, after which it returns `FMOD_ERR_UNSUPPORTED` at runtime, and "limited" marks a call the web build only partly supports.

 ## Channel